julius-gwee/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

+:information_source: **NOTE:**
-:information_source: JSON file will only be created after first command run
+JSON file will only be created after first command run.
 </div>

 <div markdown="span" class="alert alert-warning">

 :exclamation: **CAUTION:**
-If your changes to the data file makes its format invalid, findr will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, `findr` will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>
-Furthermore, certain edits can cause the findr to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
+Furthermore, certain edits can cause the `findr` to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </div>

 ### New Features `[coming in v2.0]`